Provably Fair

 MT19937 Outcome Generation

-The Mersenne Twister (MT19937) generates the round result from the committed hardware seed.
-Given the seed and round number, the output is fully deterministic and reproducible by any party with a standard MT19937 implementation.
+The Mersenne Twister (MT19937) generates the round result from the committed hardware seed, scaled to game-specific outcomes using an unbiased rejection-sampling integer scaler (per GLI-19v3 §3.2.2).
+Given the seed and round number, the output is fully deterministic and reproducible using our published reference implementation.

 Post-Round Disclosure

-After the round closes, the full GKM seed and MT19937 state are published.
-Anyone can run MT19937 locally with these values to confirm the result exactly matches the pre-round SHA-256 commitment.
+After the round closes, the raw seed is published.
+Anyone can run MT19937 locally with this seed to confirm the result exactly matches the pre-round SHA-256 commitment.

 Security & Integrity